unitbvcv/image_processing_platform/README.md

 #### Reading user inputs for an algorithm
 Some algorithms require the user to provide one or more inputs.
-Similar to the `@RegisterAlgorithm` decorator which tells the tool what to do, there is another useful decorator called `@InputDialog`.
+Similar to the `@RegisterAlgorithm` decorator which tells the platform what to do, there is another useful decorator called `@InputDialog`.
 This decorator instructs the program to show an input dialog before calling the function to get user input and pass this user input to the function.

 Requirements for a function to use `@InputDialog`: